cloudsigma/vmprep/docs/ubuntu.md

 ## Final words

-Once you have setup the system, just go ahead and run the `vmprep` script.
+Once you have setup the system, log in to the system and run the `vmprep` script.